5th Floor, Brigade Towers,

-As per the official sources, the occupancy rate of residential buildings in the Muscat stand at 70 per cent and as low as 50 per cent in areas outside the capital, the lowest recorded in the Sultanate’s history.
+As per the official sources, the occupancy rate of residential buildings in Muscat was valued at 70%.
+Moreover, the value was as low as 50% in areas outside the capital, and the lowest recorded in the Sultanate’s history.

-According to official Omani source the sultanate’s Ministry of Housing had allotted 10,925 residential plots across the country by the end of May 2019.
+According to the official sources in Oman, the sultanate’s Ministry of Housing allotted 10,925 residential plots across the country by the end of May 2019.

 To understand key trends, Download Sample Report

-Overseas migrants have been integral to the development of the Omani economy and infrastructure.
-The Ministry of Manpower first introduced the expatriate visa ban in January 2018, to reduce the number of unemployed locals as part of the Omanization project.
-The ban has been extended several times since.
-As of March 2019, about 55,000 expats who previously worked in Oman have been laid off by companies, based on government estimates.
+Overseas migrants have been playing a vital role in terms of development of the Omani economy and infrastructure.
+The Ministry of Manpower introduced the expatriate visa ban in January 2018, to reduce the number of unemployed locals, as part of the Omanization project.
+The ban has been extended several times.
+As of March 2019, about 55,000 expats, who previously worked in Oman, were laid off by companies, based on government estimates.

-Due to the drop in the number of expats who rent out property the market is declining in rental and investments.
-As per calculations, the drop is quite substantial too, with the numbers standing as low as 2.03 M people in May 2019 when compared with the 2.09 M people from May 2018.
+Due to the decline in the number of expats who rent out property, the market witnessed a decline in rentals and investments.
+As per calculations, the drop is quite substantial, with numbers valued at 2.03 million people in May 2019, as compared to 2.09 million people in May 2018.

-In the short to medium term, the outflow of skilled foreigners and the inflow of unskilled foreigners will continue to put downward pressure on residential rents.
+In the short to medium term, the outflow of skilled foreigners and the inflow of unskilled foreigners is expected to result in downward pressure on residential rents.

-However, it is not just expatriates shifting away from higher-end properties.
-Although young, middle-class Omanis prefer living in traditional villas, they are sometimes too expensive.
-As this demographic group starts families, their budget constraints will lead to an increase in the demand for more affordable housing, such as apartments.
+However, it is not just expatriates who are shifting from higher-end properties.
+Although young, middle-class Omanis prefer living in traditional villas, they are sometimes considered to be too expensive.
+As this demographic group starts families, their budget constraints are expected to lead to an increase in the demand for more affordable housing, such as apartments.

 To understand geography trends, Download Sample Report.

-The Oman Residential real estate is fragmented due to the presence of a large number of players in the market.
-Strong demand for already constructed better-designed houses was recorded from the traditional Omani’s in the year as people do not seek to involve themselves in the purchase of land and construction of the houses.
-The market in the Sultanate is still absorbing new projects that are in line with the aspirations of modern housing seekers who want to invest in the estate sector, which is the focus of the company in launching and marketing new projects, entertainment and thus stability for residents.
-It is very much a buyer’s market now demand is largely down across the board and supply is up, exacerbating price pressures.
-Key players in Oman residential real estate are Al Mouj Muscat, Majan Development Company, AlRaid Group, and WUJHA Real Estate.
+The residential real estate of Oman is fragmented due to the presence of numerous players in the market.
+The increasing demand for already constructed better-designed houses was primarily from the traditional Omani population, as people do not seek to involve themselves in the purchase of land and construction of houses.
+The market is still absorbing new projects and modern housing seekers ware expected to invest in the real estate sector.
+Thus, various companies are focusing on launching and marketing new projects, along with entertainment and stability for residents.
+The market is witnessing slow growth due to the declining demand and increasing supply, which resulted in a considerable gap, while exacerbating price pressures.
+Key market players include Al Mouj Muscat, Majan Development Company, AlRaid Group, and WUJHA Real Estate.